This is a complete glossary of fly fishing terms that you’ll need to learn in order to understand what people are talking about.

 Float tube – Originally using a tractor or truck inner tube, this is a one-person craft with a seat across the bottom on which the fly fisher sits.
 Feet are in the water and scuba fins are used to move the tube around.
 This type of fishing boat is very popular with warm water fly fishers and with individuals who fish high mountain lakes.
 (See belly boat and kick boat).

-Fly fishing – A technique for fishing where the weight of the line is used to cast a very light weight fly that would not be heavy enough to be cast with a conventional spinning or casting rod.
+Fly fishing – A technique for fishing where the weight of the line is used to cast a very lightweight fly that would not be heavy enough to be cast with conventional spinning or telescopic fishing rods.

 Fly line – A line for fly fishing, originally of silk but currently made of a plastic coating over a braided line core.
 Fly lines are commonly 1.5 to 2 mm in diameter.
 The plastic coating gives the line weight and is commonly distributed unevenly to make the line easier to cast.
 A weight forward line, for example, has a greater plastic thickness near the forward (or fly) end of the line.
 Fly lines are not particularly long, generally not exceeding 105 feet.
 See taper, weight forward, double taper.
 Fly lines are rated in different weights, from 1 to 11, referring to the weight of the first 30 feet of the fly line.

-Fly reel – A special fishing reel with fairly simple mechanics (compared to spinning or bait casting reels) designed to hold large diameter fly line.
+Fly reel – A special fishing reel with fairly simple mechanics (compared to spinning or bait casting reels) designed to hold a large diameter fly line.
 A fly reel is relatively light and attaches below the handle on a fly rod.
-More sophisticated (and expensive) fly reels have a drag system that creates resistance to the rapid pulling off of line by a fish.
-There are three basic types: single action, multiplier, and automatic.
+More sophisticated (and expensive) fly reels have a fly reel drag system that creates resistance to the rapid pulling off of the line by a fish.
+There are three basic types: single-action, multiplier, and automatic.
 1.)Single action is the most common and the most popular.
 Single action means that one turn of the handle equals one turn of the spool.
 2.)
 Multiplying reels use a gear system to increase this ratio (usually, 2-to-1).
 With a 2-to-1 ratio, each turn of the handle equals 2 revolutions of the spool.
 3.)
 Automatic fly reels are the least practical for most people; they operate by a manually wound spring which is activated by a lever; automatic reels are heavy and tend to malfunction.
-See drag, click drag, disk drag.
+See drag, click-drag, disk drag.

 Forward Cast – the front portion of the false cast or pick-up and lay-down, and a mirror image of the back cast.